 In late 2011, a new team entered the Verizon IndyCar Series.
 Fresh off his first career win at the season finale at Kentucky Speedway, veteran driver Ed Carpenter announced he would be forming his own team.
 Ed Carpenter Racing was born with Carpenter himself assuming responsibilities of both owner and driver.
 Indiana-based Fuzzy’s Ultra Premium Vodka would back Carpenter’s No. 20 Chevrolet.

 Carpenter drove the entirety of the 2012 and 2013 seasons in his own car.
 His first win as both owner and driver came at the 2012 season finale at Auto Club Speedway.
 He then captured podium finishes there the next two years, finishing second and third, respectively.
-The Indianapolis native solidified his status a hometown favorite when he won the pole position for the 2013 Indianapolis 500, later leading the most laps of any driver during that event.
+The Indianapolis native solidified his status as hometown favorite when he won the pole position for the 2013 Indianapolis 500, later leading the most laps of any driver during that event.

 Carpenter turned his driving focus to the oval races in 2014, hiring Mike Conway to compete in the road and street course events.
 ECR won three races in 2014 – Carpenter at Texas Motor Speedway, while Conway scored victories at Long Beach and the second of the Toronto double-header events.
-ECR expanded to two cars for the first time at the Indianapolis 500 a second car was entered for JR Hildebrand.
+ECR expanded to two cars for the first time at the Indianapolis 500 when a second car was entered for JR Hildebrand.
 Carpenter was once again the fastest qualifier for the Indianapolis 500 in 2014, claiming back-to-back pole positions.

 In August 2014, the single-car teams of Sarah Fisher Hartman Racing and Ed Carpenter Racing announced plans to merge for 2015, creating a multi-car program that would be known as CFH Racing.
 ECR moved into SFHR’s existing shop at the conclusion of the 2014 season.
 Josef Newgarden, whose IndyCar career began with SFHR in 2012 on the heels of his 2011 Indy Lights championship, was announced as CFH’s full-time driver for 2015.
 Italian Luca Filippi was brought in to pilot the No. 20 on the road and street course events, with Carpenter continuing to drive on ovals.